U.S. charges ex-Audi manager in emissions cheating case

 Volkswagen has agreed to spend as much as $25 billion in the United States to resolve claims from owners and regulators over polluting diesel vehicles and has offered to buy back about 500,000 vehicles.

-However, U.S. authorities are continuing their investigation of actions of individual Volkswagen employees, and have previously indicted seven former or current company executives in connection with cheating on emissions tests.
+U.S. authorities previously indicted seven former or current Volkswagen executives in connection with cheating on emissions tests.

 James Liang, a VW employee who pleaded guilty to misleading regulators, is cooperating with prosecutors.
 Oliver Schmidt, former chief of Volkswagen's environmental and engineering operation in Michigan, is awaiting trial.